ShrushtiK/datadriftdetection/README.md

 Regarding the data streaming pipeline, we transfer data from Kafka to Spark and then from Spark to Cassandra.
 The process begins by establishing a Spark connection and configuring it to read data from a Kafka topic.
 The Kafka data is then ingested into Spark as a streaming DataFrame and then written into the Cassandra table (```spark_streams.dataframe_test```).

 Grafana Dashboards for UI:<br>
-For illustration purposes in Grafana (table ```spark_streams.drift_analysis```), we also use a third table where we store the RMSE value and a boolean which corresponds to whether a drift was identified or not.
+For illustration purposes in Grafana (table ```spark_streams.drift_analysis```), we also use a third table where we store the AUC values and a boolean which corresponds to whether a drift was identified or not.

 Spark UI for Spark Application overview:<br>
 hardware resources consumed, data partitioning and shuffling, application status, worker scalability